Super Street Fighter IV: Gameplay

+Much like Street Fighter IV, Super Street Fighter IV plays like a traditional fighting game, utilizing 3D backgrounds and 3D characters on a 2D plane.
 The goal is to exhaust the opponent's health meter before the time runs out.
 The player wins a round if they deplete their opponent's health meter, or have more health than their opponent when time runs out.
 If both players deplete their meters at the same time or contain the same amount when the round timer ends, it will result in either a "Double KO" or a draw giving both players a round win.
 If there isn't a clear winner by the final match, it will result in a "draw game" (during online play, both players will lose battle points, and player points, in the result of a draw game).